-Mauricio Pochettino may be operating with one hand tied behind his back when it comes to signing players for Tottenham – but how have the transfers he has been able to complete fared?
+Mauricio Pochettino may have operated with one hand tied behind his back at times when it comes to signing players for Tottenham – but how have the transfers he has been able to complete fared?

 Tottenham actually beat Arsenal to the €12million signing of N’Jie from Lyon, all for the sake of eight substitute appearances in the Premier League before he was sent back to Ligue 1.

 Cameroon boss Hugo Broos offered an insight into why the winger’s move to north London possibly didn’t work out when accusing him of not working hard enough.

 “He must change his attitude and put in the work required if he is to turn the qualities he possesses into success at the top level,” Broos said.

 “Even Ronaldo or Messi are always working hard; him thinking that he’s the best doesn’t work, it doesn’t work in Marseille either.”

 Clinton N'Jie's shot against Atlético Madrid in all its glory.

 HOW? 😲😂 pic.twitter.com/JIXzNXn8xC

 — Football on BT Sport (@btsportfootball) May 16, 2018

 “I have not wasted my time in England.”
 As far as an evaluation of your time at a club goes, Stambouli’s doesn’t sound too promising.